Places in California You’ve Got To Visit At Least Once

 It’s not exactly a secret that California is one of the most diverse regions in the world.
-Rolling hills dotted by vineyards, dramatic coastlines, mighty mountains, and vast deserts are just a few of the sceneries you can expect to find in the Sunshine State.
+Rolling hills dotted by vineyards, dramatic coastlines, mighty mountains, and vast deserts are just a few of the sceneries you can expect to find in the Golden State.

-With that said, though, there are some destinations that stand high above the crowds, so I decided to put together a shortlist of the most epic places the Sunshine State has to offer.
+With that said, though, there are some destinations that stand high above the crowds, so I decided to put together a shortlist of the most epic places the Golden State has to offer.
 You know, the type you’ve got to see with your own eyes at least once in your life.

 Sequoia and Kings Canyon National Park